midibox/mios8/modules/fram/README.txt

 it's memory space is splitted into two sectors.
 Therefore the 512 has just two device address pins, while FM24C256/FM24C64 have three.

-So the chip select address is 3 bits for all device type, the address range is 0x0000 - 0x7FFF for FM24C512 and FM24C256, 0x0000 - 0x1FFF for the FM24C64.
+So the chip select address is 3 bits for all device types, the address range is 0x0000 - 0x7FFF for FM24C512 and FM24C256, 0x0000 - 0x1FFF for the FM24C64.

 The smaller types are not compatible to this driver.

 The chips can be driven with IIC@1MHZ.
-You can choose this option, but this disables the sharing of a port with other IIC compatible devices (400kHZ).
+You can choose this option, but this disables the sharing of a port with other IIC compatible devices which just support 400kHZ.

 Files
 ~~~~~